Generations in the workforce: Millennials (Generation Y)

-Millennials, or Generation Y, were born approximately between 1981 and 1996.
+Millennials, or Generation Y, were born approximately between 1981 and 1997.
 They have been described in a report published by United Nations Joint Staff Pension Fund as the next big generation after the Baby Boomers.
 They were raised during the good time or empowerment years and are the first generation to grow up with computers and the internet.
 In her book, The Shift: The future of work is already here, Grattan states that this generation admire these new platforms they use even though they grew up with them.

 Millennials are hard working, resourceful, and imaginative.
 They readily take on and solve new problems and technologies with which they were previously unfamiliar with, and are known for their ability to fix problems.
 They were the first generation to grow up with computers and the internet, and are considered the first true "technology natives".
 They are also, on average, more educated than previous generations, with around 47% having a post-secondary degree as of 2013.
 They are currently the backbone of the American workforce, making up the largest portion at 38%, especially as Gen X and boomers continue to age out of the workforce.
 73 percent of millennials reporting working more than 40 hours a week and nearly a quarter work more than 50 hours a week.

 A report published by Adecco on workplace revolution outlined Gen Y’s work ethics and behaviours.
 According to the report, they enjoy a work life balance, akin to Gen X, and prefer to work with bright and creative people.
 They are participative as opposed to directive, enjoy multi-tasking and are goal oriented.
 They are also considered the most educated and self-aware generation in employment.
-According to an Ernest & Young report on the rise of young managers in the workplace, this generation were not considered to be team players and have an attitude of entitlement.
+According to an Ernst & Young report on the rise of young managers in the workplace, this generation were not considered to be team players and have an attitude of entitlement.
 This was also noted by Jean Twenge in her book Generation me.
 In terms of management, they are considered inclusive leaders and enjoy diversification and input when making decisions.